infinum/design-handbook/Design process/Definition/UX Writing.md

 - Doesn’t label people - *Are you from China vs. Visiting from Mainland China*
 - Says it’s the system’s fault, not users - *can’t see this video vs. video isn’t starting*
 - Explains what happens next - *click here vs. switch streaming source*

+### 📙 Case 2

+Users are using this app to connect with potential customers and business partners.
+Our client provides this networking feature to paying users, while guest users can only see basic info about other people.

+> To use the Networking feature, log in to your account.
+Buy your pass on our site. → Don’t miss out on opportunities: only users with official accounts see the full list.
+Get your account here.

+- Talks about the benefit, not feature: *use the Networking feature vs. Don’t miss out on opportunities*
+- Shows exclusivity: *none vs. only users with official accounts*